 On the subject of those fallen angels producing children through those earthly women, the Bible doesn’t specify how a sexual union between a fallen angel and a human woman could take place.
 Neither does it elaborate on how such a sexual union could produce a child.
 Perhaps the best way to understand the passage is to think of these fallen angels as demon-possessing the bodies of human men.
 This would give them the male “seed” to impregnate a woman.

 Jude verse 6 is a verse that also speaks of these “sons of God.”
 In the K.J.V., Jude 6 says they “kept not their first estate, but left their own habitation.”
 The New American Standard translation gives a more literal rendering of the verse’s original Greek.
 It says they “did not keep their own domain, but abandoned their proper abode.”
-For this sin God judged those angels once more by casting them down to Tartarus and delivering them into chains under darkness.
-So, we might say that this group of angels “fell” twice.
+For this sin, God judged those angels once more by casting them down to Tartarus and delivering them into chains under darkness.
+In other words, we might say that this group of angels “fell” twice.